zilliztech/zdoc/docs/tutorials/data-import/use-bulkwriter-for-data-import.md

     :::

-1. Determine the schema of the collection you wish to import your dataset into.
+1. **Determine the schema:**
-    To determine a collection schema, you must select which fields to include from the dataset.
+    Decide on the schema for the collection you wish to import your dataset into.
+This involves selecting which fields to include from the dataset.

     ```python
     from pymilvus import FieldSchema, CollectionSchema